 If you looking for a reason never to hike in bear country then look no further than the book, The Bear’s Embrace by Patricia Van Tighem It’s a thoughtful and very well-written book about her attack by a grizzly bear.

 The best bear deterrent is a can of bear spray that is at most three years old.
-You’ll find bear spray in camping and outdoor type stores or you can buy it here.
+You’ll find bear spray in camping and outdoor type stores.
 Know how to use it and keep it accessible.
 You must be 18 years of age to purchase it; keep your bear spray out of reach of children.

 If you’re camping in bear country keep your tent scent free and your food put away, either by hanging it off a pole or tree or by using a bear cannister like this one.